Naval Air Station Pensacola: Incidents and accidents

-On 20 February 1939, a squadron of twelve U.S. Navy aircraft, described as "fast combat ships", were returning to NAS Pensacola, Florida, from a routine training trip and found the Gulf Coast socked in by a fog described as one of the heaviest ever witnessed in the region.
+On 20 February 1939, a squadron of twelve U.S. Navy aircraft, described as "fast combat ships", were returning to Naval Air Station Pensacola from a routine training trip and found the Gulf Coast socked in by a fog described as one of the heaviest ever witnessed in the region.
 Eight planes were lost with two pilots killed.
 Three aircraft piloted by instructors, and one other plane, were diverted by radio and outran the fogbank to land safely at Atmore and Greenville, Alabama.

 Six of the Navy's flying students bailed out in the darkness and reached ground safely in their first parachute jumps.
 Their planes were wrecked beyond repair.
 Lt.
 G. F. Presser, Brazilian Navy flyer, in training at the Naval Air Station, crashed and was killed at Corry Field.
 His plane burned.
 The fog was so dense that the intense glow of the burning plane could not be seen by attendants on the field.
-Lt.
-N. M. Ostergren, U.S. Navy, was found dead at his crashed plane near McDavid the next morning.
+Lieutenant N. M. Ostergren, U.S. Navy, was found dead at his crashed plane near McDavid the next morning.
 Officers said the wreckage of the eight planes – they declined to estimate their worth, but aviation circles here said the fast combat ships would cost from $18,000 to $20,000 each – was the air station's second heaviest loss.
 In 1926 a hurricane wrecked planes on the ground, hangars and other equipment for a total damage of about $1,000,000."

 The aircraft involved were all Boeing F4B-4 fighters.
-These included: BuNos.
+These included BuNos.
 A9014, A9040, 9242, 9243, 9258, and 9719.

-On December 6, 2019, a terror attack occurred at the installation, resulting in 3 deaths and several injuries.
+On December 6, 2019, a terror attack occurred at the installation, resulting in three deaths and several injuries.
 The attacker was shot and killed by law enforcement.

-It was the first deadly terrorist attack on U.S. soil since 9/11 that was planned abroad.
+This was the first deadly terrorist attack on U.S. soil since 9/11 that was planned abroad.